isabella232/rsk-react-express-box/README.md

 - Server uses Express JS to interact with the smart contract.
 - Client uses React app.

-7. Running in developer mode
+7. Running in development mode

-In another terminal (i.e. not in the truffle develop prompt), go to the `app` directory and run the app in developer mode.
+In another terminal (i.e. not in the truffle develop prompt), go to the `app` directory and run the app in development mode.

 > Do not close the other terminal, which is running the Truffle development console, because it is our Blockchain simulator.
 >